Teacher Frequently Asked Questions

 The student booked the wrong time, what can I do?

 If a student booked the wrong time, they can reschedule the lesson themselves up to 24 hours ahead of the lesson time (the old and the new lesson time).
-If the lesson is occurring within 24 hours, the teacher will need to do the rescheduling.
+If the lesson is occurring within 24 hours, rescheduling is at the teacher's discretion and must be done by the teacher.
 This can be done by going to the lesson schedule and clicking on the particular lesson to open the lesson page.
 On the lesson page, click 'Reschedule' and choose the new time.

 I can’t make the time the student booked, what do I do?

 It is important to make sure your Lessonface calendar is up to date, but there may be times something comes up.
 If you can’t make a lesson with a student, send him/her a message right away and ask if they mind rescheduling.
 As the teacher, you are able to reschedule the lesson at any time -- even if the time for the lesson has passed.
-Instead of cancelling the lesson, it is best practice to keep the lesson live until you and the student have decided on a time.
+Instead of cancelling the lesson, it is best practice to keep the lesson on your schedule until you and the student have decided on a time.
 Once you have confirmed a new time with the student, you can reschedule the lesson to the new time.
-If a student prefers a refund instead of a rescheduled session, reach out to support@lessonface.com.
+If a student prefers a refund instead of a rescheduled session, click "Cancel", or reach out to [email protected].

 How do I reschedule?

-Up to 24 hours ahead of the lesson time (the old and the new lesson time), a student can reschedule the lesson.
-If the lesson is occurring within 24 hours, the teacher will need to do the rescheduling.
+Up to 24 hours ahead of the lesson time (the old and the new lesson time), the teacher or student may reschedule the lesson.
+If the lesson is occurring within 24 hours, only the teacher may reschedule.
 This can be done by going to the lesson schedule and clicking on the particular lesson to open the lesson page.
-From there, the teacher can click 'Reschedule' and choose the new time.
+From there, click 'Reschedule' and choose the new time.

 How will I know I have a lesson?